drywaters/anthology/docs/architecture/api-deep-dive.md

 ## High-level shape

-* Go 1.22, chi router, `slog` logging.
+* Go 1.24, chi router, `slog` logging.
 * Runtime config from env/_FILE (see **Configuration**).
 * Supports `DATA_STORE=memory` (demo seed) or Postgres (sqlx, embedded migrations).
 * Metadata lookups proxy Google Books; CSV import reuses that pipeline.
-* Authentication: bearer token header or HttpOnly session cookie minted by `/api/session`.
+* Authentication: Google OAuth in non-dev, with an HttpOnly session cookie for API calls; dev mode can run unauthenticated when OAuth is not configured.

 ### Runtime topology